María Onetto

 Onetto starred in Lucrecia Martel's 2008 film The Headless Woman, playing Veroníca, a middle-aged woman who becomes haunted by guilt and disconnected from her normal life after a hit and run with an unidentified object.

 Onetto featured in a 2021 production of Eduardo "Tato" Pavlovsky's 1987 play Potestad (lit.
-Power) directed by Norman Briski, which takes inspiration from Noh theater and in which Onetto plays a girl's kidnapper during Argentina's last dictatorship.
+Power) directed by Norman Briski, which takes inspiration from Noh theater and in which Onetto plays a male girl's kidnapper during Argentina's last dictatorship.

 Maria Onetto was found dead in her apartment in Buenos Aires on 2 March 2023, at the age of 56.
-Information released by the Buenos Aires City Police confirmed that she had committed suicide.
+Information released by the Buenos Aires City Police confirmed that she had died by suicide.